-[HISTORY: Adopted by the Board of Chosen Freeholders of Atlantic County as indicated in article histories.
+[HISTORY: Adopted by the Board of Chosen Freeholders (now Board of County Commissioners) of Atlantic County as indicated in article histories.
 Amendments noted where applicable.]

 [Adopted 9-22-1998by Ord.
 No. 20-1998]

-Upon request by a duly authorized charitable organization, having previously received authority from the host municipality, subject to a duly adopted municipal ordinance, the Board of Chosen Freeholders hereby authorize the Chairman of the Board of Chosen Freeholders, or his or her designee, to grant the approval authorized at N.J.S.A.
+Upon request by a duly authorized charitable organization, having previously received authority from the host municipality, subject to a duly adopted municipal ordinance, the Board of County Commissioners hereby authorize the Chairman of the Board of County Commissioners, or his or her designee, to grant the approval authorized at N.J.S.A.
 39:4-60.

 The purpose of this article is to comply and enforce the provisions of N.J.S.A.
 39:4-60 and to afford to the County the immunities provided in N.J.S.A.
 59:2-1.1.